-A note from our Music Director:
+A Note from our Music Director:

 I am confident this organ will be playable in 100 years and will enjoy a long and productive life.
 What other piece of technology can be purchased today that will last as long?!
-First Pres will enjoy the new instrument for many generations to come.

-The instrument is here!
+The Instrument is Here!

 Ginny Bauder Memorial Box Organ stoplist: